yuachen/polytopewalk/README.md

 # Implementation of Random Walks on Polytopes
-Implementation of Vaidya walk and John walk introduced by the paper "Fast MCMC Algorithms on Polytopes" https://arxiv.org/abs/1710.08165 by Yuansi Chen, Raaz Dwivedi, Martin J. Wainwright, Bin Yu
+C++ implementation with python wrapper of Vaidya walk and John walk introduced by the paper "Fast MCMC Algorithms on Polytopes" https://arxiv.org/abs/1710.08165 by Yuansi Chen, Raaz Dwivedi, Martin J. Wainwright, Bin Yu